Judges Select Six for 2021 Eisner Hall of Fame

 San Diego, CA 92112

-before the deadline of March 24.
-For those using shipping services other than the USPS, please inquire about the shipping address, as it has changed recently.
+before the deadline of March 15.
+No submissions should be sent directly to the judges.
+For those using shipping services other than the USPS, please inquire about the shipping address, as it changed as of fall 2020.

-The Eisner Award nominees will be announced in April, and online voting will be available to professionals in the comics industry, including creators, editors, publishers, distributors, and retailers.
-The results will be announced by celebrity presenters at the gala awards ceremony on the evening of July 21 at Comic-Con in San Diego.
+The Eisner Award nominees will be announced in May, and online voting will be available to professionals in the comics industry, including creators, editors, publishers, distributors, and retailers.
+The results will be announced at the awards ceremony at Comic-Con in July.